Do we know what causes testicular cancer?

 Some genes control when our cells grow, divide into new cells, and die.
 Certain genes that help cells grow and divide are called oncogenes.
 Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.
 Cancers can be caused by changes in chromosomes that turn on oncogenes or turn off tumor suppressor genes.

-Most testicular cancer cells have extra copies of a part of chromosome 12 (called isochromosome 12p).
+Most testicular cancer cells have extra copies of a part of chromosome 12 (called isochromosome 12p or i12p).
 Some testicular cancers have changes in other chromosomes as well, or even abnormal numbers of chromosomes (often too many).
 Scientists are studying these DNA and chromosome changes to learn more about which genes are affected and how this might lead to testicular cancer.